Finding the Quinta

 Please be careful when hiring cars; check the tyre treads before you leave their premises, and if you book one with air-con, make sure it works and doesn’t just blow warm air at you etc … I’m talking from experience here!
 There are some real rogue companies out there that will spoil your break and if in any doubt please just give us a ring.

-One company to definitely be aware of and steered clear of is Goldcar; we have had several guests whose whole holiday was ruined by this company.
-Quite often they supply cars to other internet based providers - i.e. you book with a company, but when you arrive off your plane you're directed to go to pick up your car from Goldcar, so it's always best to check very thoroughly that this will NOT be the case when arranging your car hire - once again, you have been warned!
+One company to definitely be aware of and steered clear of is Goldcar; we have had several guests whose whole holiday was ruined by this company's appalling service, the latest this year.
+"Yes, I saw what you wrote on your site, but I didn't take it seriously", didn't unfortunately garner much sympathy from us when they banjaxed his hols.
+Quite often they supply cars to other internet-based providers - i.e. you book with a company, but when you arrive off your plane you're directed to pick up your car from Goldcar, so it's always best to check very thoroughly that this will NOT be the case when arranging your car hire - once again, you have been warned!

 The GPS co-ordinates for the start of our track are 37º33’04.5N / 8º25’03.0W but I would again recommend What3Words and maps.me.
 Our address once again is "helicopter.superpower.presently" - rather apt as you'll no doubt realise once you arrive at the Quinta.